 Wands are a continual outpouring of force, with Saturn influence, this flow of force is agitated and disturbed, not unlike water flow is disturbed by rocks, causing rapids.
 Or more likely, as volcanic magma is disturbed by the tons of rock its pushing through.
 Thus in the Five of Wands, there is contest unresolved.

-Many people find Geburah a difficult Intelligence to understand because She is a volcanic as Pelé ( Hawaiian Volcano Goddess), all seemingly irrational disturbance, yet these disasters are derived from the benign and gentle influence of the Feminine Creatrix that is Great Mother Binah.
+Many people find Geburah a difficult Intelligence to understand because She is a volcanic as Pelé ( Hawaiian Volcano Goddess), all seemingly irrational disturbance; yet these disasters are derived from the benign and gentle influence of the Feminine Creatrix that is Great Mother Binah.
 To me, this just shows Spirit's "tough love" for its incarnations; i.e., "mommy spank"!
-Spirit knows you are the most creative Image yet, and have the internal strength necessary to handle anything this Universe can throw at you, after all your Soul is her "golden child".
+Spirit knows you are the most creative "god- Image" yet, and have the internal strength necessary to handle anything this Universe can throw at you.
 Yet, because we often believe the definitions of those who rule definition (our indoctrinates), we see ourselves as a weakness, trying to become strong.
 All because we are taught to believe that mortality/vulnerability is a weakness, rather than the only way to experience the courageousness of our Souls, as they seek discernment.

 This is a type of volcanic energy---in that it destroys to build up, just as the Hawaiian islands experience volcanoes.
-There seems to be no end to this energy of destruction and renewal.
+There seems to be no end to this energy of renewal.

 As stated: The Middle Wand represented in the Five of Wands, is the Wand of the Chief Adept and shows that the Authority of Severity is derived from superiors; keeping this from being a truly disastrous moment in the Querent's life.
 There are also two Wands of the Second/ Major Adept Topped with the Head of the Phoenix, these Second Adept wands represent purgation through Fire and the resurrection of the pure energy from its ashes.
 The Minor Wands (or Third Adept) are considered the "daughters" of the Three of Wands-Virtue, which refers to Binah (Great Mother) in the Suit of Fire.